kimbring2/AlphaStar_Implementation/README.md

 # Issue
 If the discounted reward is not normalized, result of training changes every time I try.
 That phenomenon is not for only my code but also for other A2C of PySC2 code.
 This problem can be solved by normalizing the discounted reward.
 However, training speed becomes very slower than before when the discounted reward is normalized.

 The following Tensorboard graph is an example of training using one of A2C code for MoveToBeacon environment.
-If discounted reward is not normalized, training sometimes ends at 300 episode lines.
-Hence, trarning performance drops significantly in the middle in some cases.
+If discounted reward is not normalized, training performance comes to maximum at 300 episode lines.
+Though, training performance drops significantly while training in some cases.
+This problem is still occurred even if I change various parameter such as a gradient clipping, learning rate, and random seed for Tensorflow and Numpy.

 <img src="image/sc2_episode_score.png" width="800">